marketlandscape/marketlandscape.github.io/method/index.md

 ## What the indexes represent

-They translate broad market conditions into a relative positioning scale designed to orient users within the market cycle.
-The scale provides a common reference framework for interpreting current conditions by situating them within their historical and cyclical context.
+The indexes express market conditions as a relative, normalised position within a recurring market cycle.
+Rather than measuring absolute price levels, they describe where the market sits in relation to its own historical range and structural phases.
+This creates a common reference scale for interpreting different assets and market segments within the same contextual framework.

 ## Cycle-first construction

-Index construction is based on the market cycle structure.
-Cycle identification takes precedence over short-term volatility, local price patterns or isolated events.
-In crypto markets, cycle phase has consistently carried more durable information than high-frequency price behavior.
-Historical price behavior is used as an empirical reference set.
-Liquidity and monetary aggregates such as global M2 are included to assess cycle phases, allowing the index to reflect meaningful shifts.
+Index construction follows a cycle-first approach, where identification of the prevailing market regime takes precedence over short-term volatility, local price patterns or isolated events.
+In crypto markets, the cycle phase has historically carried more persistent information than high-frequency price behaviour.
+Historical price behaviour is used as an empirical reference set to define relative positioning across phases.
+Broader liquidity and monetary indicators, such as global M2, are incorporated to support cycle identification and to capture shifts that tend to precede or accompany major regime transitions.

 ## Interpretation and use

-The scale functions as a decision-framing instrument.
-Rather than treating prices as isolated numerical facts, it positions current market conditions relative to where the market sits in a recurring cycle.
-Each part of the scale corresponds to a distinct risk–reward asymmetry, and the index makes these asymmetries visible.
-By anchoring interpretation, it supports more consistent strategic reasoning.
+The scale is designed as a decision-framing instrument, not a signal generator.
+Each region of the scale corresponds to a distinct risk–reward asymmetry derived from historical behaviour across cycles.
+By translating market conditions into a bounded contextual position, the index helps anchor interpretation and reduce behavioural bias supporting more consistent long-term strategic reasoning.